Slap Fight: Development

-Mega Drive version
+Ports

-The Sega Mega Drive conversion titled Slap Fight MD was developed by M.N.M Software, a Japanese game development company founded by former Dempa Micomsoft member Mikito Ichikawa.
+The Mega Drive conversion titled Slap Fight MD was developed by M.N.M Software, a Japanese game development company founded by former Dempa Micomsoft member Mikito Ichikawa.
 Ichikawa met then-Toaplan composer Tatsuya Uemura at the home of late Bubble Bobble designer Fukio Mitsuji, exchanging business cards before Ichikawa found the offices of Toaplan two weeks later.
-Being a fan of Twin Cobra, Ichikawa wanted to make a console port but Uemura told him the game was already being converted by another team.
+Being a fan of Twin Cobra, Ichikawa wanted to make a console port, but Uemura told him the game was already being converted by another team.
 Uemura then asked if Ichikawa could port Slap Fight instead, which surprised Ichikawa, as the arcade original displayed Taito's logo.
 He accepted the offer since he was a big fan of the arcade version.

-Slap Fight MD, which was created under subcontract from Toaplan, was developed concurrently over the course of one year alongside four other projects at M.N.M Software, including Streets of Rage 2 and a unreleased Mega Drive conversion of Dash Yarō, affecting both development of the port and Ichikawa's health greatly due to increasing overtime to the point of working at home on his PC while his health condition deteriorated, prompting him with including version information in the project during development as a result.
+Slap Fight MD, which was created under subcontract from Toaplan, was developed concurrently over the course of one year alongside four other projects at M.N.M Software, including Streets of Rage 2 and an unreleased Mega Drive conversion of Dash Yarō, affecting both development of the port and Ichikawa's health greatly due to increasing overtime to the point of working at home on his personal computer while his health condition deteriorated, prompting him with including version information in the project during development as a result.
 Uemura served as producer, while programmer Jun Shimizu did the coding process entirely by himself and also served as level designer.
 Streets of Rage composer Yuzo Koshiro was recruited by Ichikawa to score the music due to his experience with M.N.M, while voicework was done by a friend of Koshiro serving at a US military base.
-Ichikawa arranged the original arcade music and claimed that M.N.M originally did not have plans to arrange the arcade's music, however Uemura requested it and after positive feedback from him, led Ichikawa to committing to the task.
+Ichikawa arranged the original arcade music and claimed that M.N.M originally did not have plans to arrange the arcade's music, but Uemura requested it and after positive feedback from him, led Ichikawa to committing to the task.
 Toaplan also provided reference materials used during development of the arcade original to the team at M.N.M.
 The cover art was drawn by Parsley Promotion.

 The special mode in Slap Fight MD was developed by M.N.M due to the fact that their conversion would have not featured as much content if they had followed Toaplan's basic contract of just porting the straight arcade version of Slap Fight to the Mega Drive.
 Ichikawa stated that the special mode was conceived as the "ultimate version" and featured a wider range of strategic play, as the team felt the original arcade release did not offer as many gameplay strategies and depth.
 Both Toaplan and M.N.M wanted the port to be catered towards casual and hardcore players.